v-cakoll/docs.it-it/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-read-from-text-files-with-multiple-formats.md

 ## <a name="example"></a>Esempio

-Di seguito è riportato l'esempio completo che legge dal file `testfile.txt`:
+The following is the complete example that reads from the file `testfile.txt`:

  [!code-vb[VbFileIORead#8](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbFileIORead/VB/Class1.vb#8)]